This tutorial covers how to cancel common terms in algebraic fractions, through the definition and discussion of:

 - Now you can see that you have a common factor of x plus 3 in both the numerator and the denominator, which can be canceled out, leaving you with your final expression:

 Today you learned the definition of a rational expression, or algebraic fraction, which is a fraction whose numerator and denominator are polynomials.
-You also reviewed how to simplify fractions and finding the greatest common factor in polynomials.
+You also reviewed how to simplify fractions and find the greatest common factor in polynomials.
 Lastly, you learned how to simplify rational expressions, by 1) writing the numerator and denominator as products of prime factors, 2) canceling factors that appear in both the numerator and denominator, and 3) multiplying the remaining factors in the numerator and denominator.